docmode-health/AIDE-CDSS/docs/installation/NETWORKING.md

-# Expose Perplexica to a network
+# Expose AIDE-CDSS to a network

-This guide will show you how to make Perplexica available over a network.
-Follow these steps to allow computers on the same network to interact with Perplexica.
+This guide will show you how to make AIDE-CDSS available over a network.
+Follow these steps to allow computers on the same network to interact with AIDE-CDSS.
 Choose the instructions that match the operating system you are using.

 ## Windows